-Conscious awareness of the gun
+Conscious Awareness of the Gun

+After teaching 1,500 people each year for the past eight years, we find that the one main problem all shotgunners face is conscious awareness of the gun, or looking at the gun.
 This problem manifests itself in many different ways and causes a multitude of problems.
 The one main problem is checking the size of the lead.
 We see this at all levels – beginners, intermediate and advanced.

-The quickest and easiest way to over come the problem and train both your primary circle and your peripheral circle to do their job correctly, is to Focus on a small part of the target.
-We call this the Front Edge.
-The more intently a shooter is focused on the Front of the clay, the less aware they are of anything else during the shot.
+The quickest and easiest way to overcome the problem and train both your primary and peripheral circles to do their job correctly is to focus on a small part of the target.
+We call this the front edge.
+The more intently a shooter is focused on the front of the clay, the less aware they are of anything else during the shot.
 The more targets they will break.
-We find this especially effective with women and people with cross dominance.
-You can get by with 5% – 7% awareness of the gun, any more and conscious awareness of the gun increases and you will check the lead.
+We find this especially effective with women and people with cross-dominance.
+You can get by with 5 to 7% awareness of the gun.
+Any more and conscious awareness of the gun increases and you will check the lead.

-At this stage in their development that a visit to the Black Hole typically takes place.
+At this stage in their development, a visit to the Black Hole typically takes place.
 What is the Black Hole?
-It is the place that all the monkey-see & monkey-dos, who have degrees in self diagnostic science gather and attempt to improve their own game.
-They try things like (but not limited to) changing their gun fit by installing a moveable butt plate and cheek piece.
-Which they promptly get so far out of adjustment it is absolutely impossible to mount or shoot without injury much less hit anything with it.
+It is the place where all the monkey-sees and monkey-dos with degrees in self-diagnostic science gather and attempt to improve their own game.
+They try things like changing their gun fit by installing a moveable butt plate and cheekpiece.
+Then they promptly get so far out of adjustment that it is absolutely impossible to mount or shoot without injury, much less hitting anything.
 They install a florescent bead sight to make the gun more visible to them when they are shooting.
 They begin to try faster shells in an attempt to see less lead.
 They try different chokes in order to manipulate the size of the shot cloud to unknown widths and lengths in order to break a target when they didn’t put the gun where it needed to be to break it in the first place.

-Typically, after a thousand or so dollars they finally stop listening to themselves or to their friends and get to an Experience teacher or coach.
+Typically, after a thousand or so dollars they finally stop listening to themselves or to their friends and get to an experienced teacher or coach.
 Then they find out the real reason they have been missing targets.
-They recognize that the targets that they miss are more due to a lack of target focus than anything else and for only two reasons.
-Either they never had it, or they lost it due to a poor move or they checked the lead and saw the bead.
+They recognize that the targets they miss are more due to a lack of target focus than anything else and for only two reasons: either they never had it, or they lost it due to a poor move or they checked the lead and saw the bead.

-However, on this same average course, 30%-40% of the birds, due to their presentation, don’t give the shooter the time needed to consciously aim the gun ahead of the bird.
-As a result of this, the person who is consciously shooting lead on all those targets will only break 6-8 of these remaining 30-40% targets and that is why on a good day the most they will ever shoot is 75-78 out of 100.
-On an easier or corporate course, they might shoot in the low 80% and on a hard competitive course, they might even shoot mid 50% to mid 60%.
+However, on this same average course, 30 to 40% of the birds, due to their presentation, don’t give the shooter the time needed to consciously aim the gun ahead of the bird.
+As a result of this, the person who is consciously shooting lead on all those targets will only break six to eight of these remaining 30 to 40% targets.
+That is why, on a good day, the most they will ever shoot is 75 to 78 out of 100.
+On an easier or corporate course, they might shoot in the low 80s, and on a hard competitive course, they might even shoot mid-50s to mid-60s.

 Their journey begins with learning to stay in the present and control the only thing they can, which is what they are doing right now.
 They realize that they must be mentally strong and focused in order to reach their goal and their potential.
 They realize that at this level that the real reason their eyes come off the target and they check the lead is conscious doubt.
 It is the conscious mind wanting to control the situation.
-They have realized that in order to perform at the level they desire they MUST TRUST on all shots and they must grow accustomed at doing it that way.
+They have realized that in order to perform at the level they desire, they must trust all shots and grow accustomed to doing it that way.

-At this point, they accept the fact that for them, the reason the eyes come off the target is conscious doubt or excessive gun movement on a rare occasion!
+At this point, they accept the fact that the reason their eyes come off the target is conscious doubt (or excessive gun movement on a rare occasion).
 They religiously practice mechanical fundamentals to achieve their goal of mechanical excellence.
-They realize that the only way to control conscious doubt is to give the conscious mind something to do.
-Focus on the target!
+They realize that the only way to control conscious doubt is to give the conscious mind something to do: focus on the target!

-It is at this level that subconscious trust and feel begin to overcome and control conscious doubt and performance begins to excel and not before.
-It is at this level that change becomes welcomed and even more understood.
+It is at this level that subconscious trust and feel begin to overcome and control conscious doubt and performance begins to excel.
+It is at this level that change becomes welcomed and understood even more.
 Acceptance of the fact that no improvement comes without change is a necessity.

 No improvement occurs without change.

-For every change there is a price.
+For every change, there is a price.

 The value is in the commitment.

-Remember, the more exact your lead picture the more you are aware of the gun.
+Remember, the more exact your lead picture, the more you are aware of the gun.
 The more you are aware of the gun, the less you know about where the target is.
-The most perfect lead picture in the world, if not applied at where the target is when the trigger is pulled is wrong.!
-Anything you do that increases conscious awareness of the gun i.e.–Excessive movement during the mount, moving before seeing the target, being aware of the gun, starting pre-mounted, installing florescent sights to help you know where the gun is etc., will pull your critical focus off the target and will result in a miss.
+The most perfect lead picture in the world, if not applied at where the target is when the trigger is pulled, is wrong!
+Anything you do that increases conscious awareness of the gun (i.e. excessive movement during the mount, moving before seeing the target, being aware of the gun, starting pre-mounted, installing florescent sights to help you know where the gun is, etc.) will pull your critical focus off the target and will result in a miss.
 Period.
 Dot.